tsherif/space-shooter.c/ARCHITECTURE.md

 ### Error Handling

-My primary concern in managing errors in `space-shooter.c` is to structure interactions with OS APIs, since they're the only operations that can fail in a manner outside my control.
-The key strategy is to run as many of these operations as possible during initialization, so the rest of the game doesn't have to worry about them:
+My primary concern in managing errors in `space-shooter.c` is to structure interactions with OS APIs, since they're the only operations for which success or failure is outside my control.
+My strategy is to run as many of these operations as possible during initialization, so the rest of the game doesn't have to worry about them:
-- Acquire any required OS or hardware resources during initialization.
+- Acquire all OS and hardware resources during initialization.
 This includes opening windows, getting device handles, starting threads, loading asset data, allocating GPU resources.
 - Validate asset data during initialization.
 - Use static memory for game objects so allocations aren't required while the game is running.

-In terms of structuring the OS operations themselves, the only concern was in sequences where resources that are dependent on each other are allocated one after the other, and on failure, any allocated resources have to be freed.
+The OS operations themselves required structure in situations where sequences of dependent resources are acquired one after the other, and on failure, successfully-acquired resources have to be released.
 For example, consider the following simplified version of opening a window and initializing OpenGL:

 ```c
 // NOTE: This is not the actual implementation!